Recumbent bicycle: Handcycles

 In order to accommodate paraplegics and other individuals with little or no use of their legs, many manufacturers have designed and released hand-powered recumbent trikes, or handcycles.
 Handcycles are a regular sight at human powered vehicle (HPV) meetings and are beginning to be seen on the streets.
-They usually follow a delta design with front wheels driven by standard dérailleur gearing powered by hand cranks.
+They usually follow a delta design with front wheels driven by standard derailleur gearing powered by hand cranks.
 Brake levers are usually mounted on the hand holds, which are usually set with no offset rather than the 180° of pedal cranks.
 The entire crank assembly and the front wheel turn together, allowing the rider to steer and crank simultaneously.

 Although arms are weaker than legs, many hand cyclists are able to make use of the power of the whole upper body.
 A good hand cyclist can still achieve a respectable pace in competitions.
 Handcycles have also been used for touring, though few designers incorporate mudguards or luggage racks.
 Also, the gear ratios of standard handcycles tend to be less useful for long steep climbs.